 When the climber falls, the force and the acceleration is fast and quick.
 The belayer may be pulled up off the ground.
 If you are a lightweight belayer, you will be pulled off the ground for sure.
-Be prepare to fly if necessary.
+Be prepared to fly if necessary.

 Everything happens very fast.
 You must react quickly.
-Be Always near to the wall where the climber is climbing.
+Be always near the wall where the climber is climbing.
 Pull your brake hand down and tightening your grip.
 Allow the force to pull you into the air.
 Bend your knees and brace your feet against the wall as if you are in a sitting position to stop the fall.
 This gives you the leverage to hold the climber in the air.

 Here is a great video created by REI on how to lead belay:

-Communication between the climber and belayer are very important.
+Communication between the climber and the belayer is very important.
 Make it brief and precise with only a few words at a time.
 Please visit my article “Learn to Top Rope Belay” for the different commands and terminologies.
 We want to be able to know what each other intentions while climbing to generate the best outcome.

-It is hard hear the other person sometimes when they are high up.
+It is hard to hear the other person sometimes when they are high up.
 Make sure to shout down or up with your partner’s name and the command to avoid confusion if there are more climbers in the area.

 My Final Thoughts